nameismahipal/notes-summary/Android/Navigation Component.md

     ```

 2. NavHost (```create <fragment> view in activity ```)
     >An empty container that displays destinations from navigation graph.
-Navigation component contains a default NavHost implementation, [NavHostFragment](https://developer.android.com/reference/androidx/navigation/fragment/NavHostFragment.html) that displays destinations. </br> When using fragments as destinations, the NavHostFragment automatically adds the FragmentNavigator class to its NavController.
+Navigation component contains a default NavHost implementation, [NavHostFragment](https://developer.android.com/reference/androidx/navigation/fragment/NavHostFragment.html) that displays destinations. </br>

+    >When using fragments as destinations, the NavHostFragment automatically adds the FragmentNavigator class to its NavController.

+    >Manages app navigation within a NavHost.
+Your API to navigate through the NavGraph.

     ```
     <fragment